byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 # *The Water Rehabilitation Miracle Of Pro-Biotic Eco-Enzyme*
 ***A pro-biotic rich super food for the micro-biome of the Physical Body and Mother Earth.***

+## *Conservation As A Consequence Of Lifestyle.*

+**Cultivating cultures that heal; Symbiotically clean, heal and support the physical body in a way that cleans, heals and supports the environment.**

 *Multi Purpose: Body Care, Built Environment and *Earth Care* Products.
 Naturally; Anti-Bacterial, Anti-Fungal, Anti-Viral and a Natural Antiseptic.*

 ![Enzyme Spa](./enzymeImages/enzymeWoodHempBrush.JPG)

-## *Conservation As A Consequence Of Lifestyle.*

-**Cultivate cultures that heal; Symbiotically clean, heal and support the physical body in a way that cleans, heals and supports the environment.**

 ### *Water Alchemy - Recycling organic materials through living organisms naturally purifies water.*
 ***Water Alchemy*** is the ongoing exploration of what happens when people connect head, heart, and body in the crucible of the water.
 The ancient alchemists combined substances and used the influence of their own minds to study the transmutation of matter and of spirit.
 Observe when the discursive mind becomes quieter and the intelligence of the heart comes to the foreground, a new ecologically symbiotic consciousness emerges.
 Work in symbiotic partnership with the more-than-human world and make incredible discoveries.

 #### Pro-biotic Eco-enzyme is *Water Therapy;* the practice of spending time *cultivating living healing water* for the purpose of enhancing whole health, *Earth Care,* wellness, and happiness.
 A practice of *symbiotic connection* with the natural world and with each other, *healing water to soul.*